 This is extremely important because it shows that on Judgment Day, Jesus will be Allah’s greatest enemy.

 Satan, the Greatest Deceiver

-God does not lie.
-He is very much opposed to lying and deception and does not encourage it.
+God does not lie and does not encourage lying.

 “And also the Glory of Israel will not lie or have regret, for he is not a man, that he should have regret.”
 (1 Samuel 15:29)